Dayton Dragons GameDay Notes for Friday

 Radio: Fox Sports 980 WONE

-Today's Game: The Dayton Dragons (affiliate of the Cincinnati Reds) meet the West Michigan Whitecaps (affiliate of the Detroit Tigers) in the fourth game of a six-game series.
+Today's Game: The Dayton Dragons (affiliate of the Cincinnati Reds) meet the Fort Wayne TinCaps (affiliate of the San Diego Padres) in the fourth game of a six-game series.

-Castillo on the Way: Reds all-star starting pitcher Luis Castillo will start for the Dragons on Sunday on a MLB rehab assignment.
-Castillo has yet to pitch in an official game in 2002.
-He was selected to the National League All-Star team in 2019.
+Last Game: Thursday: Fort Wayne 4, Dayton 0.
+Fort Wayne pitchers Blake Snell and Jackson Wolf combined on a four-hit shutout.
+Dayton's Justice Thompson had two of the Dragons four hits.
+Fort Wayne took command with one run in the third and two in the fourth to build a 3-0 lead.

-Last Game: Thursday: Dayton 4, West Michigan 2.
-Jose Torres hit his third home run over the last two games and Garrett Wolforth had two hits including a two-run single.
-Dayton starting pitcher Evan Kravetz did not allow a hit or run over five strong innings to earn the win.
+Current Series vs. Fort Wayne: Dayton 2, Fort Wayne 1.
+Season Series vs. Fort Wayne: Dragons 4, TinCaps 2 (at Dayton: Dragons 2, FW 1).

-Dragons in the Standings (Midwest League East Division): Dayton is in first place, two games ahead of Fort Wayne.
+Dragons in the Standings: Dayton is in first place in the Midwest League East Division, two games ahead of Fort Wayne.

-Dragons among the League Leaders: Frainger Aranguren is first in wins (3).
-Donovan Benoit and Jake Gozzo are tied for third in saves (2).
-Joe Boyle is tied for fourth in strikeouts (17).
-Alex McGarry and Jose Torres are tied for fifth in home runs (3).
-Torres is eighth in slugging percentage (.600).
-Elly De La Cruz is tied for seventh in batting average (.333).
+Dragons Among the League Leaders: Alex McGarry is tied for second in home runs (6); Andrew Abbott is third in ERA (1.20) and tied for fifth in strikeouts (25); Donovan Benoit is tied for third in saves (3).

 Team Notes